 Solution: Availability Checks on Booking and Preliminary Transport Capacity Planning

 Even as orders are booked, the system takes demand and the availability of loading slots as well as transport capacities, such as chassis, into account.
 The plans, updated in real time, enable dispatchers to negotiate a suitable delivery time while speaking to the customer.
 Based on the known availability of drivers and vehicles, as well as existing orders, the software calculates an optimized delivery plan for the following days.
 Planners can make changes, assign priorities to orders, and choose whether the emphasis is to be on cost efficiency or service quality.

 The Bigger Picture

 INFORM specializes in AI and optimization software to improve operational decision-making.
 Based in Aachen, Germany, the company has been in the optimization business for over 50 years and serves a wide span of logistics industries, including ports, maritime, and intermodal terminals.
-With a broad range of standalone and add-on software modules, INFORM’s unique blend of algorithmic-based software expertise, rich industry experience, and big world thinking delivers enormous value for their customers.
+With a broad range of standalone and add-on software modules, INFORM’s unique blend of algorithmic-based software expertise, rich industry experience, and big-world thinking delivers enormous value for its customers.

 Syncrotess, for truck fleet dispatch, optimizes transport scheduling and time slot management.
 INFORM’s software offers any truck fleet dispatcher the capability to have the price and service quality factors work in their favor by providing effective support in the following areas: preliminary tactical planning, availability checks, time slot management, real-time scheduling, and real-time optimization.
 In each case, the system uses the best optimization algorithms available for the area concerned.